multi-coop/datami-website-content/texts/blog/en/posts/business-model-idea.md

 ### Mutualize needs  & converge with the roadmap

-The main principle we try to follow when it comes to fund the developments of a product like Vizboard.
+The main principle we try to follow when it comes to fund the developments of a product like Datami.

 - Open source is not a hobby, it's a job.
 You need missions to fund it ;
 - A product should respond to expressed needs ;